Skip to main content Skip to local navigation

 Examination of the dissertation grant proposal will normally be completed within first 6 terms of registration in the PhD program.
 Students who do not meet this deadline will be put on academic probation for term 7 of registration in the PhD program.
 If the examination has not taken place by end of term 7, the student will continue academic probation for term 8 of registration in the PhD program.
 Failure to meet the requirement by the end of term 8 will result in withdrawal from the graduate program for failure to meet academic standards.
 Comprehensive exam procedures are updated by the Graduate Executive Committee as needed.

-NOTE: The student and Graduate Program Director must be made aware of the examination date at least 20 working days prior to the examination date.
-The Dissertation Grant Examination Form must be completed and submitted by the student to the Graduate Program Office no less than 15 working days prior to the examination date.
-The Supervisory Committee Approval section must be signed by each member before submission.
-The examination date, time and name of the outside member must also be provided.
-The graduate program office will reserve the examination room along with audio/visual equipment and send a confirmation to the student and exam members via email.
+NOTE: The Dissertation Grant Examination Form must be completed and submitted by the student to the Graduate Program Office no less than 15 working days prior to the examination date.
+The Graduate Program Office will process the submission as well as reserve the examination room along with audio/visual equipment, if required.
+A confirmation email will be sent to the student and examination committee members.

 Dissertation Grant Examination - Student Submission FORM